Zacarrie/HomeLab-IaC/[2] Setup Ansible and VM's/README.md

 # Setting up Ansible and VM's
-## Things to do to setup host machine / computer being used to setup your cluster
+## Steps to setup host machine / computer being used to setup your cluster
-For my "host machine" i am using wsl on my windows computer.
+For my "host machine" I am using wsl on my windows computer.
 ### First step is to install ansible on the host machine.
 #### Update the host machine
 ```